 Ashraf Sewailam

-Mr. Sewailam made his New York City directorial debut directing a production of The Cunning Little Vixen with dell’Arte Opera Ensemble.
-Critics revered Mr. Sewailam’s direction as “thoughtful” (Voce di Meche), yet “straightforward” (New York Classical Review) and praised the production as being “intriguing” and “well-sung.”
-(Opera News).
+Mr. Sewailam made his New York directorial début with The Cunning Little Vixen for dell’Arte Opera Ensemble.
+Critics praised his direction as “thoughtful” (Voce di Meche) and “straightforward” (New York Classical Review).

 Image of: Ashraf Sewailam